-WORLD TENNIS LEAGUE REVEALS NEW TEAM OWNERS FOR 2023 SEASON IN ABU DHABI
+World Tennis League Reveals New Team Owners For 2023 Season In Abu Dhabi

-Abu Dhabi, UAE: The World Tennis League (WTL) has today revealed three of the team owners taking charge in Season 2 which will be held at Yas Island's Etihad Arena in Abu Dhabi later this year.
+Abu Dhabi, UAE, 07 November 2023: The World Tennis League (WTL) has today revealed three of the team owners taking charge in Season 2 which will be held at Yas Island's Etihad Arena in Abu Dhabi later this year.

 SG Mavericks Kites team is owned by SG Sports, the sporting arm of APL Apollo Tubes, which has an extensive portfolio of team investments in a variety of sports including Indian Supercross racing and chess, as well as its primary sponsorship of Indian Premier League outfit, Delhi Capitals.